 or “Use lights and sounds to stimulate the brain.”

 Making games is the art of triggering enjoyment, satisfaction in others.
-All they do is pushing some buttons or swishing around with their fingers and yet it becomes joy.
+All they do is push some buttons or swish around with their fingers and yet it becomes joy.

 Computer games are the best-known kind of software entertainment.
 But software is used in almost any field these days.
 3D animation or effects in movies for example.
 Creators not only use software-tools specifically made for cutting.
 They also hire developers to build futuristic user interfaces, create special effects unseen, position and generate armies of digital warriors, etc.